2015 Algerian Super Cup

 The 2015 Algerian Super Cup was the 9th edition of Algerian Super Cup, a football match contested by the winners of the 2014–15 Algerian Ligue Professionnelle 1 and 2014–15 Algerian Cup competitions.
-The match was played on November 1, 2015 at Mohamed Hamlaoui Stadium in Constantine between 2014-15 Ligue 1 winners ES Sétif and 2014–15 Algerian Cup winners MO Béjaïa.
-ES Sétif won the match 1–0 with a lone goal in the 84th minute by El Hedi Belameiri.
+The match was played on November 1, 2015 at Chahid Hamlaoui Stadium in Constantine.
+Ligue 1 winners ES Sétif won the match 1–0 against Algerian Cup winners MO Béjaïa.
+The lone goal was in the 84th minute by El Hedi Belameiri.